-- a.
+- f.
+Supervisors/Committee Chairs may extend a conditional offer of employment/volunteer placement to the position finalist pending results of the background check.
+Employment shall not be effective until HR has notified the department that the applicant has satisfactorily completed and passed the background check. - B. Results - a.
 Results of background checks shall be sent to HR for review and one of the following actions: - 1.
 If the results show no infractions, HR will notify the supervisor/committee chair so that final employment/volunteer placement arrangements can be made. - 2.
 If the results indicate an infraction, HR will notify and review the results with the appropriate college Vice President and the College President.
 Approval to hire or place the individual as a volunteer will require approval of the president. - b.
 Determination of an infraction does not automatically disqualify an individual from employment/volunteer placement.
 In making a determination of employment or volunteer placement when an infraction is found, items such as, but not limited to, position for which the individual is being considered, how recent the infraction occurred, the severity of the infraction, individuals age at the time of the infraction, and safety and security concerns of the campus may be considered.
 College representatives may consult legal counsel as necessary. - c.
 If the results in the background check result in the withdrawal of an offer of employment/volunteer placement, the HR Office will notify the individual and provide to the individual a copy of the report, and a notice of the individuals' rights under the Federal Fair Credit Reporting Act (GCRA).
 The individual will have 5 days to respond in writing in the event that they believe the report provided to the College to be in error and must rectify any inaccuracies within 10 days with the third-party reporting entity. - d.
 Results of background checks shall be kept strictly confidential and will not be disclosed except as needed to administer this policy or as required by law or legal process. - C. Employee/Volunteer Responsibilities - a.
 Upon employment with or volunteer placement at the college, employees and volunteers shall notify the HR office of any situations that arise wherein criminal convictions occur, or felony charges are filed against them, as soon as possible but not less than within 72 hours.
 The appropriate office of the Vice President shall, in consultation with the Vice President of Administration and Finance, determine if any action is necessary.

-Statement No. 212.3 OPR - VICE PRESIDENT, ADMINISTRATION AND FINANCE June 7, 1979 July 25, 1986 December 6, 1989 June 10, 2008
+Statement No. 212.3 OPR - VICE PRESIDENT, ADMINISTRATION AND FINANCE June 7, 1979 July 25, 1986 December 6, 1989 June 10, 2008 June 18, 2025

-TITLE: PERSONNEL PROCESSING OF NEW HIRES, CONTRACT RENEWAL PROCEDURES, AND TERMINATIONS
+TITLE: PROCESSING OF NEW PERSONNEL, CONTRACT RENEWAL PROCEDURES, AND TERMINATIONS